andywer/webpack-blocks/README.md

 You can find the default file types and the extensions they match [here](https://github.com/andywer/webpack-blocks/blob/master/packages/core/src/defaultFileTypes.js).

+Add a README and a package.json indicating the loader dependency and you are ready to ship.

 ## I need some custom webpack config snippet!